tonethar/IGME-330-Master/notes/intro-typescript.md

 ## III.
 Use node & webpack to transpile a TypeScript app to JS

 - Grab **greeter-modules-ts.zip** start files from myCourses
-- Open up in VSCode (but don't launch LiveServer)
+- Open it up in VSCode (but don't launch LiveServer) - note that the code is written in TypeScript and thus won't run in a web browser until it is *transpiled*
 - In a console app (Terminal, GitBash etc) `cd` into the **greeter-modules-ts** folder
-- Type some code:
+- Let's install some node packages by typing some code (ONE line at a time):

 ```
 npm init -y